Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 A **RTOS** (Real-Time OS) is a type of OS that prioritizes deterministic execution of operations to ensure consistent response for time-critical tasks.
 This type of OS is used by embedded systems that cannot tolerate reboots or crashes.

+Common constraints in embedded systems are :
+- low power consumption
+- limited compute capability
+- network (often limited to short-range like Wifi or Bluetooth)
+- cryptography (due to small processor)
+- authentication (some systems are unable to join a network and require local logon)

 #### ICS and SCADA